Powered and Prepped

 By Rebekah Kang & Jonathan Tam • Jul 15, 2020

 On July 13, LAUSD announced students will be distance learning when school resumes next month.
-Last month, a group of Los Angeles teacher-powered educators and leaders gathered for a virtual meeting to reflect on what they learned after schools abruptly closed their physical doors last spring and transitioned to distance learning.
-The gathering became a […]
+Last month, a group of Los Angeles teacher-powered educators and leaders gathered for a virtual […]

 Rethinking Power in Education